 Consider this scenario: you're a personal trainer working with someone who has a serious health issue, like say, heart disease.
 Suppose your client has a heart attack during a training session.
-If you knew about the heart disease beforehand, you could, in theory, modify the training so to hopefully reduce the risk of the heart attack occurring.
+If you knew about the heart disease beforehand, you could, in theory, modify the training so as to hopefully reduce the risk of the heart attack occurring.

 If members of those gyms had filled out the PAR-Q when they joined, they could have at least been sent to their doctor first to see if it was OK for them to start exercising.
 Not knowing about the health issues of gym members severely limits the ability of fitness trainers to do their job effectively.

-But there is also something else to consider.
 Let's look at this from the perspective of the personal trainer

 You, the personal trainer just witnessed your client having a heart attack.
 You may have had to do CPR on them or use the AED.
 You might be emotionally damaged by this incident.
-The personal trainer might even now suffer post from traumatic stress disorder ( PTSD).
+The personal trainer might even now suffer post from traumatic stress disorder (PTSD).
 Think about it.
 It was a traumatic incident for you!